Mo Donegal finishes 1st at Belmont, another Pletcher win

-NEW YORK (AP) — Mo Donegal won and filly Nest was second, giving trainer Todd Pletcher a 1-2 finish at the Belmont Stakes on Saturday for his sixth victory in a Triple Crown race.
+“To be honest with you, we were a little confident going into the race today,” Donegal Racing CEO and co-owner Jerry Crawford said.
+“When he turned for home, I was like, forget about it.
+I know Todd thought he could get a strong last quarter mile, and he surely did.”

+Rich Strike, a stunning Kentucky Derby winner at 80-to-1 odds, was sixth.
-Donegal rounded the 1 1/2-mile track in 2 minutes, 28.28 seconds, ahead of Nest and Skippylongstocking.

-Pletcher won the Belmont Stakes for the fourth time, following Rags to Riches in 2007, Palace Malice in 2013 and Tapwrit in 2017.
+Mo Donegal rounded the 1 1/2-mile distance in 2 minutes, 28.28 seconds, three lengths ahead of Nest — ridden by Ortiz’s brother, José.
+Pletcher, who lives on Long Island, adds another Belmont title following wins with Rags to Riches in 2007, Palace Malice in 2013 and Tapwrit in 2017.

-Mo Donegal beat a wide-open, eight-horse field without a clear favorite — We the People, a monster in the mud, opened at 2 to 1 amid a rainy forecast but reached 7 to 2 by race time as showers held off.
+Mo Donegal beat an eight-horse field without a clear favorite.
+We the People, a monster in the mud, opened at 2 to 1 amid a rainy forecast but reached 7 to 2 by race time as showers held off.

 Mo Donegal entered the gate the betting favorite at 5 to 2.
-We the People led for much of the race, but Mo Donegal and jockey Irad Ortiz Jr. took charge coming out of the final turn.
+We the People led for much of the race, but Mo Donegal and Ortiz took charge coming out of the final turn.

-“The one thing I told Irad is be patient,” Pletcher said.
-“I think you have the best last quarter of any horse in the race.”

 “I think we just made a tactical error,” Reed said.